Skip to main content

 Major Flag 5: No Interac for Canadian-Focused Casinos

 Since Interac is the Canadian standard in every Canadian-only casino, it is free, fast and universal.
-If you see a new Canadian-focused online casino without Interac, this is a signal, and you need to start questioning.
+If you see a new Canadian-focused online casino that doesn’t support Interac, it’s a signal to start questioning.

 Context Required: